Felipe-Lohan/Dungeon_World/Druid_-_Streamlined.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Stinking Mire
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The River Delta
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Depths of the Earth
-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Sapphire Islands
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Sapphire İslands
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Open Sea
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Towering Mountains
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Frozen North
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Blasted Wasteland

-Chose a tell – a physical attribute that marks you as born of the soil – that reflects the spirit of your land.
-It may be an animal feature like antlers or leopard’s spots or something more general: hair like leaves or eyes of glittering crystal.
-Your tell remains no matter what shape you take.
+Chose a tell – a physical attribute that marks you as born of the soil – that reflects the spirit of your land. İt may be an animal feature like antlers or leopard’s spots or something more general: hair like leaves or eyes of glittering crystal.
+Your tell remains no matter what shape you take (but see the “Doppleganger’s Dance” move).

-* **By Nature Sustained:** You don’t need to eat or drink.
-If a move tells you to mark off a ration just ignore it.
+* **By Nature Sustained:** You don’t need to eat or drink. İf a move tells you to mark off a ration just ignore it.

 * **Spirit Tongue:** The grunts, barks, chirps, and calls of the creatures of the wild are as language to you.
 You can understand any animal native to your land or akin to one whose essence you have studied.